NB: Running Dog’s submission period is currently closed.

 Running Dog is committed to providing opportunities for both emerging and established writers.
-We believe that arts writing is a creative act in itself, and Running Dog aims to move away from formulaic reviews.
-We encourage contributors to experiment with different modes of writing about contemporary art.
+We believe that arts writing is a creative act in itself, and Running Dog aims to move away from formulaic reviews and features.
+We encourage contributors to experiment with different modes of writing about contemporary art, and we have published poetry, audio works, long-form essays and video responses.
 It should also be noted that the term ‘contemporary art’ is being deployed widely here, and can include performances, films, books, online exhibition platforms and music events.

 Running Dog wishes to broaden the scope of contemporary arts writing, and current contributors include poets, music critics, film scholars and fiction writers.
 Previous experience working within the arts writing field is not required.